kdeldycke/awesome-engineering-team-management/README.md

 Where your product lies in the value chain and how to position it in the market.

+- [Sustainable Sources of Competitive Advantage](https://www.collaborativefund.com/blog/sustainable-sources-of-competitive-advantage/) - TL;DR: `The ability to learn faster than your competition; to empathize with customers more than your competition; to communicate more effectively than your competition; The willingness to fail more than your competition; to wait longer than your competition`.
 - [`Why does the tire company rate restaurants`](https://mobile.twitter.com/trevmckendrick/status/1218748974321954816) - A great example on why you should investigate complementary businesses.
 - [Laws of Tech: Commoditize Your Complement](https://www.gwern.net/Complement) - A step further from the previous advice, in which is detailed an aggressive strategy to consolidate monopolies.
 - Windows Vista as a prime example of a [sacrificial lamb product](https://twitter.com/SwiftOnSecurity/status/851861076429991937): a massive unpopular re-architecture required to pave the way for future innovative release.
 That's the cautionary tale of why you should be ready for intense criticism and adversity, if by chance or fate your wander down the path of monumental changes in a business software.